 - Dallas Bar Association (Corporate Counsel and Real Estate Sections)

-- The Real Estate Council (TREC), Former Board Member; Board Member of TREC Community Fund
+- The Real Estate Council (TREC), Former Board Member; Former Board Member of TREC Community Fund, 2021 Chair of Public Policy Committee

 - National Association of Housing and Redevelopment Officials (NAHRO)